shiiirro/sorting-audiovisualizer/README.md

 - Real-time visualizations of Bubble Sort, Merge Sort and Heap Sort.
 - Dynamic array state updates through React Hooks and asynchronous functions, allowing real-time shuffle, stop, and start functionality.
 - Array access operations auralized through frequency updates of an oscillator array.

+## Notes
+The visualization operates on a dynamically updated array whenever 'start' is pressed.
+'Stop' will halt the currently running algorithm, providing a snapshot of the array at its current point in the algorithm.
+'Shuffle' does what you expect.
+The 'speed' slider modifies the visualization's delay between renders, with higher settings giving a faster animation.

+During the visualization, certain bars will change colors to represent some internal mechanism in the running algorithm.
+Generally, any colored bar means that the algorithm is accessing the value at the corresponding index, with red bars indicating comparisons, while green bars indicating assignment.
+Bubble sort is the exception; here red bars indicate comparisons and swapping until the end index of an iteration is reached, which is marked green.
+Colored bars also yield sound output according to their current numeric value.
+The waveform used is the standard "triangle" waveform provided by default in Javascript oscillators with frequency modified and linearly-scaled between 54hz-1074hz.

 Inspired by [The Sound of Sorting](https://panthema.net/2013/sound-of-sorting/) by Timo Bingmann.